SanjayBhan/java-exporter/readme.txt

 OVERWRITEFILE=false
 INTELLIGENTFILENAMING=true

-#Set the path of Inkscape here
+#Set the path of Inkscape here(Only for Windows)
 INKSCAPE_PATH=C:\\Program Files (x86)\\Inkscape

-#Set the path of ImageMagick here
+#Set the path of ImageMagick here(Only for Windows)
 IMAGEMAGICK_PATH=C:\\Program Files\\ImageMagick-6.9.0-Q16
 *********************************************************************************************
 License